 A partial list of capabilities is given here (Capabilities).

-Over the years many others have contributed, particularly students and postdocs in the groups of D. M. Ceperley and R. M. Martin at University of Illinois.
+The original author of the code is Jeongnim Kim, now at Intel.
+Ken Esler, now at Stone Ridge Technology, wrote the initial CUDA GPU version.
+Many others have contributed, particularly students and postdocs in the groups of D. M. Ceperley and R. M. Martin at University of Illinois and more recently many staff at U.S. Department of Energy laboratories.
 See the coauthors of the QMCPACK citation paper, https://doi.org/10.1088/1361-648X/aab9c3

 The development of QMCPACK has been funded by